New Vitamin D Recommendations from the Institute of Medicine Are Inadequate

 In addition, the Tolerable Upper Intake Level (UL), representing the dose at which there are no known adverse effects, not a recommended daily suggestion - was doubled from 2,000 to 4,000 IU/day for adults.

 I'm sorry, folks, but this is hardly progress.
-The recommendations give us barely adequate nutrition, according to world experts on vitamin D.
+The recommendations give us barely adequate nutrition, according to highly regarded vitamin D research scientists.

-"...The principal casualty of this is the credibility of the IOM - there were no day-to-day vitamin D scientists on the panel, and the working vitamin D community says they're off base," Heaney said.
+Dr. Heaney is not known for making provocative statements, but he said: "...The principal casualty of this is the credibility of the IOM - there were no day-to-day vitamin D scientists on the panel, and the working vitamin D community says they're off base."

 Why?
 Well, the recommendations given were not credible.